AlexGalhardo/Galhardo-APP-1.0/README.md

    - Using: https://api.galhardoapp.com
    - Create a branch "api" for this microservice
 - [ ] TypeScript Version
-   - After previous goals are complete, create a branch "typescript" and refactor the code using Typescript
+   - After previous goals are complete, create a branch "typescript" and refactor the code using Typescript and ES6+

 ## Some APP Images